-In pregnancy methamphetamine (like other drugs) crosses the placenta so the unborn baby can display withdrawal symptoms when born.
+In pregnancy methamphetamine (like other drugs) crosses the placenta so the unborn baby is affected and may display withdrawal symptoms when born.
 Using methamphetamine when pregnant increases the risk of miscarriage, premature labour, separation of the placenta from the uterus (potentially life threatening for mother and baby), and various effects on babies prenatally exposed to methamphetamine including small size and lethargy.